cvvergara/gmt-OSGeoLive/doc/rst/source/GMT_Docs.rst

 the edges of the map are all 2000 km true distance from the projection center.
 At this scale we choose the low resolution data that faithfully reproduce the dominant geographic features in the region.
-We cut back on minor features less than 100 km^2 in area.
+We cut back on minor features less than 100 km\ :sup:`2` in area.
 We still add national borders to the plot.
 The low database is less decimated and simplified by the DP-routine: The total file size of the coastlines, rivers, and borders combined grows to 907 kbytes; it is the default